 Representative List of Recent Publications / Exhibitions:

 Dr. Serpa, now Professor Emerita, spent her time at Lesley as a bilingual professor who is committed to high quality teacher education and equity in educational practice for all students.
-She was a doctoral senior advisor and has designed Master's programs and doctoral specializations in Bilingual-ESL Special Education.
+She is a doctoral senior advisor and has designed Master's programs and doctoral specializations in Bilingual-ESL Special Education.
 Dr. Serpa served as the director and co-director of two major 5-year teacher education projects funded by the US Department of Education, and Assessing ELLs with Disabilities Institute funded by the Massachusetts Department of Elementary & Secondary Education.
-She also co-directs the UDL-Teaching Portuguese Worldwide Project and is the co-founder of the Portuguese World Language Institute.firstname.lastname@example.org
+She also co-directs the UDL-Teaching Portuguese Worldwide Project and is the co-founder of the Portuguese World Language Institute.
+She maintains international collaborations with University of the Azores, Universidade Aberta, University of Madeira, and CAST.org.
+Responsible for implementing UDL in Portuguese.

 888.LESLEY.U / 617.349.8300